rohsins/unixevents/README.md

 If the object is instantiated with `new Linker(role, channel)` with arguments, then it does not need to invoke .init(role, channel) to initialized the object.

-- <role> can be either 'server' or 'client'.
+- role: can be either 'server' or 'client'.
-- <channel> placeholder for a channel.
+- channel: placeholder for a channel.

 ```js
     let router = new Linker('server', 'lcp');